mrmorphic/gochronos/README.md

 # About gochronos

-gochronos is a go library for creating and executing things to a programmable schedule.
-This is contrast to say, cron, where the schedule is typically fixed. gochronos allows changing the schedule within the app at any point.
+gochronos is a go library for creating and executing things to a programmable schedule. gochronos allows changing the schedule within the app at any point, and is designed for making data-driven scheduling easy.

 The schedule persists for the current process; an application that imports gochronos needs to persist scheduled items itself if they need to persist beyond application execution.